 One of the best ways to earn a potential landlord’s trust is by providing references.
 Ask former employers, co-workers, or teachers to provide character references for you.
-This will show a potential landlord that you’re a hard worker who has integrity.
+This will show a potential landlord that you’re a hard worker with integrity.

 And if you’ve rented an apartment in the past, you should ask your previous landlord for a reference and proof of on-time rent payments.
 This will go a long way toward showing that you’re committing to paying your rent on time every month.

 6. Ask Someone to Cosign for You

 If your limited credit history is proving to be a big problem, you can ask a parent or friend to cosign the lease for you.
 An ideal cosigner is someone who already has a high credit score and can pass a credit check easily.
 Essentially, you get to take advantage of that person’s good credit history.

 However, you should only ask someone to do this if you’re certain you can afford the monthly rent payments.
 If you can’t, that person will be on the hook for making those payments for you.
-And the credit they worked so hard to build could be damaged.
+And you could damage the credit they worked so hard to build.

 7. Offer to Pay a Larger Security Deposit

-And if all of the following ideas fail, you could always offer to put down a larger than normal security deposit.
-A security deposit is a sum of money that you give your landlord as a kind of insurance policy.
+And if all of the following ideas fail, you could always offer to put down a larger security deposit.
+A security deposit is a sum of money you give your landlord as an insurance policy.

-If you skip out on your rent or damage the apartment, your landlord gets to keep the security deposit.
-If everything goes well, the security deposit will be returned to you at the end of your lease.
+If you skip out on your rent or damage the apartment, your landlord gets to keep the deposit.
+However, if everything goes well, the deposit will be returned to you at the end of your lease.

-Putting down a large security deposit could help a new landlord feel more comfortable renting an apartment to you.
-However, make sure the terms of your security deposit are clearly outlined in your rental agreement.
+Putting down a larger-than-normal security deposit could help a new landlord feel more comfortable renting an apartment to you.
+However, make sure the terms of your deposit are clearly outlined in your rental agreement.